-You must fit in fitness in order to have your blood pressure, cholesterol, the risk of stroke, and the risk of heart attacks, go down.
+You must fit in aerobic fitness in order to have your risk factors for blood pressure, cholesterol, the risk of stroke, and the risk of heart attacks, go down.
 Getting oxygen into your body is critical.
 The proper exercise can accomplish this in a matter of minutes.

 - Significantly improves your insulin sensitivity, especially if you’re on a low-processed food, low-sugar, low-grain diet 14

 - Optimizes your cholesterol ratios when combined with proper diet 15